SilasHofer/Ticketing-System/README.md

 2. Add Category:

     1. Log in as an Admin or Agent.
-    2. Navigate to the Admin Panel and select Create Category.
+    2. Navigate to the Admin/Agent Panel and select Create Category.
     3. Enter a Category Name and click Add.
     4. Verify that the Category appears in the table.
     5. Log in as a User and attempt to create a ticket using that category.